A Survey of Reinforcement Learning For Economics: Two Cultures of Sequential Decision-Making

 \textit{Online} RL learns while interacting with the environment, collecting new data as a consequence of its own actions. \textit{Offline} RL (also called batch RL) learns exclusively from a fixed dataset of previously collected transitions, with no ability to gather additional samples.
 The offline setting is closer to standard empirical work, where the dataset is given and the analyst cannot run new experiments; the online setting corresponds more closely to adaptive experimental design or sequential decision problems.
-Note that ``online'' in RL carries no timing constraint; it means only that the agent generates fresh experience. \textit{Real-time} RL, by contrast, imposes hard deadlines on the perception-action loop, as in robotics or mechatronics.
+Note that ``online'' in RL carries no timing constraint; it means only that the agent generates fresh experience. \textit{Real-time} RL, by contrast, imposes hard deadlines on the perception-action loop, as in robotics and other physical control systems.
 Every real-time RL system is online, but most online RL (games, recommender systems) are not real-time.

 In RL, the word \textit{model} refers strictly to the environment's dynamics, the transition kernel $P(s'|s,a)$ and reward function $r(s,a)$.
 A \textit{model-based} RL algorithm explicitly constructs or is given a mathematical representation of $P$ and $r$, then computes a policy by planning through that representation (for example, using a simulator or the known rules of a game, as in AlphaZero).
 A \textit{model-free} algorithm computes the value function or policy directly from experienced transitions without ever building an explicit representation of the transition probabilities. ``Model-free'' need not mean the algorithm lacks access to any model of the environment.
 A model-free algorithm could interact with a simulator that internally implements a complete computerized model of the environment; the distinction is that the algorithm never extracts or plans through the transition probabilities, treating the simulator as a black box that merely returns sample transitions.
-However, it is possible that a ``model-free" algorithm could also be implemented ``in-field" where there is genuinely no access to a ``model" of the environment but only direct access to the environment itself (for reasons discussed later, this is rarely done).
+A model-free algorithm could also learn through direct interaction with the field environment when no simulator is available, although this is rarely done for reasons discussed later.